ymachupicchuy/data_structure-algorithm/README.md

 ### Data Structures

-The highlights of these projects was problmes such as LRU Cache, Private Blockchain, File Recursion, Active Directory and Huffman-Tree.
+The highlights of these projects were LRU Cache, Private Blockchain, File Recursion, Active Directory and Huffman-Tree.
 The challenge was it datastructures such as Queue, Stack, LinkedList, Priority Queue and Doubly Linked List taking into account the time complexities.
 For each problems 3 tests was provided